 - 1 tablespoon butter

-If you have one, line the slow cooker with a liner, you still need to stir often but it seems to prevent scorching.
+PREP If you have one, line the slow cooker with a liner, you still need to stir often but the liner seems to prevent scorching.

-Add the sweet potato, pumpkin or winter squash to the slow cooker.
+MIX Add the sweet potato, pumpkin or winter squash to the slow cooker.
 Stir in the grits.
 A splash at a time, add the buttermilk, incorporating each addition before adding another.
-As soon as the sweet potato (or pumpkin or winter squash) has loosened up, stir in the remaining milk and all the remaining ingredients.
+As soon as the sweet potato (or pumpkin or winter squash) has loosened up, stir in the remaining milk and all the remaining ingredients except the butter.

 TO COOK ON LOW Cover and let cook on low for about 7 hours, stirring occasionally.